augustross3/DATTORRO2024/README.md

 **Usage**

 There are currently two available forms in this repo.
 The .gendsp file contains the raw system along with all parameters set in place with their respective min/max values.
-This version can dropped into MaxMSP projects for quick use or examined.
+This version can dropped into MaxMSP projects for quick use or examination.
 The .mxf file is a standalone visual patcher that can be used to test out and explore the algorithm with your own files or the ones provided in MaxMSP.
 This version is pre-built and therefor cannot be examined.

 **TODO**
 - Max External Object